weezymatt/weezymatt.github.io/_projects/1_project.md

 ℹ️ [GitHub - preprocessing.py](https://github.com/XRILLC/inclusiveai/blob/main/text/experiments/preprocessing.py)

 The [Spanish-Asturian Parallel Corpus](https://huggingface.co/datasets/weezygeezer/Spanish-Asturian_Parallel-Corpus) is a dataset created to support the development of Machine Translation (MT) systems for translating from Spanish (es) into Asturian (ast).
-The dataset is created to support the development of Machine Translation (MT) systems for translating from Spanish (es) into Asturian (ast).

 The text was extracted from [Opus](https://opus.nlpl.eu/results/es&ast/corpus-result-table) under the following resources: OpenSubtitles, Tatoeba, KDE4, wikimedia, GNOME {%cite TIEDEMANN12.463 lison-tiedemann-2016-opensubtitles2016 %}.

 These datasets were chosen specifically because the source and target pairs are correct.[^6] Additionally, the data from [PILAR](https://github.com/transducens/PILAR) was used to create synthetic corpora {%cite PILAR %}.
 This dataset separates both synthetic and existing data for convenience and ablation studies.
 The synthetic data consist of Spanish translations generated from the Asturian monolingual corpus of the PILAR dataset.
 To create the synthetic Spanish translations we used the [OPUS-MT](https://huggingface.co/Helsinki-NLP/opus-mt-tc-bible-big-itc-fra_ita_por_spa) model with greedy decoding.